 Science of Detox

 When you take an opioid medication, you receive an increase in the brain chemical known as dopamine.
 This is a pleasurable and rewarding sensation.
 Certain cells in the body have receptors on them that are specifically targeted towards opioids, and when they are activated, they provide a feeling of wellbeing, pain relief, and a surge of dopamine.
 Your body becomes accustomed to this high level of dopamine, and when it is quickly taken away, the receptors crave it.
 Opioids have an anti-depressive, anti-anxiety, and anti-psychotic effect.
 When a person stops the medication, these symptoms can return.

 Furthermore, opiate withdrawal affects other chemicals in the brain.
 For instance, serotonin levels drop and this can lead to profound depression.
-In addition, a chemical known as the brain-derived neurotropic factor is often present during opiate use.
+In addition, a chemical known as the brain-derived neurotrophic factor is often present during opiate use.
 This chemical remains in the brain even after opiate use stops.
 Studies show that it can induce withdrawal symptoms in rats that have never used an opiate medication.